 I am interested in understanding the causes, consequences, and evolution of conflict and instability across the globe.
 I investigate these issues by employing a diverse range of methodological approaches.
-My current research uses surveys and network analysis to understand the criminal conflict in Mexico, with an emphasis on exploring civilian survival and explaining why civilians choose different modes of organizing, such as violent or nonviolent methods, to improve their security situation.
+My current research uses surveys and network analysis to understand criminal and political conflicts, with an emphasis on exploring civilian survival and explaining why civilians choose different modes of organizing, such as violent or nonviolent methods, to improve their security situation.
 Cases of interest include Mexico, Serbia, Syria, Nepal and Nigeria.
 Primary areas of research include war-time victimization and its effects, civilian mobilization, crisis-reporting, political resilience, data visualization, and network science.
 Click here for my CV or check out my google scholar page.
 You can also see a list of my blog posts at Political Violence at a Glance, here.

 7. "Violence, Kinship Networks, and Political Resilience: Evidence from Mexico."
 Journal of Peace Research (2017): 0022343317691329.